dotnet/sign/README.md

 Azure AD was chosen as it makes it easy to restrict access to a single application/user in a secure way.
 Azure App Services also provide a secure location to store certificates, so the combination works well.

-The service currently supports either invividual files, anything that can be signed with `signtool` or a zip archive that contains `.dll` and `.exe` files to sign (works well for NuGet packages).
+The service currently supports either individual files, anything that can be signed with `signtool` or a zip archive that contains `.dll` and `.exe` files to sign (works well for NuGet packages).
 The service code is easy to extend if additional filters or functionality is required.